AGU-Data/DataCitationCoP_archive/information.md

 ### Live Chat and Note Taking

-For the workshop, we will set up a Slack channel for attendees to communicate with one another during the event and a Google Doc to support collaborative note taking throughout the event.
+For the workshop, attendees will be able to chat via Zoom and a Google Doc to support collaborative note taking throughout the event (Google doc will be sent to registered attendees).

 The event Code of Conduct applies to these online spaces just as it does to the venue.